anoma/nspec/docs/prelude.juvix.md

 niceNumbers : List Nat := [1 ; 2 ; 3];
 ```

-Get the index of an element satisfying a predicate.
+Get the first index of an element satisfying a predicate if such an index exists and nothing, otherwise.

 ```juvix
 findIndex {A} (predicate : A -> Bool) : List A -> Maybe Nat